For a list of all reptiles, see list of reptiles and amphibians.

 Any of these undead hydras can be found as enemies throughout the dungeon, especially in the pestilence ending of the Swamp.

-In 0.16, short swords and rapiers deal piercing damage, meaning they no longer remove heads.
+- As of 0.16, short swords and rapiers deal piercing damage, meaning they no longer remove heads.